 It’s still not known for certain how high levels of phytoestrogens affect certain populations.
 Much more research needs to be done, we agree, but we do feel there’s enough evidence of a connection to be cautious about lavender and tea tree oil, especially for use in young boys.
 There are many other options on the market that don’t appear to pose a risk, so why not choose other products?

-We specialize in treating gynecomastia in New York, for adolescents and grown men as well.
+We specialize in treating gynecomastia, for adolescents and grown men as well.
 We would be happy to consult with you and your family.
 Give us a call if we can help: 561-367-9101.

 Reach out to Dr. Jacobs today to schedule your consultation!